Sophos Endpoint Performance: New update improves efficiency

 - RAM overhead reduced by up to 40 percent

-- CPU load for telemetry uploads now consistently below 1 percent
+- CPU load during telemetry uploads now consistently below 1 percent

-- Analytical event control avoids expensive inline interception for routine activities
+- Analytic Event Control avoids expensive inline interception during routine activities

-- Agent UI no longer runs permanently in the background
+- Agent user interface no longer runs permanently in the background

-- Rollout of Windows Agent v2025.2 from the end of August, broad availability until October
+- Rollout of the Windows Agent v2025.2 from the end of August, broad availability by October

 - Exceptions: FTS (Fixed-Term Support), LTS (Long-Term Support) and legacy platforms